him4n-shu/Deep-Fake-Video-Detector/README.md

 ## 🎯 Overview

-The Indian Election Deepfake Detection System is a full-stack web application that leverages state-of-the-art deep learning models to identify manipulated videos in the context of Indian elections.
-With the rise of AI-generated content, this tool helps ensure the authenticity of political media and combat misinformation.
+Veritas AI is a full-stack web application that leverages state-of-the-art deep learning models to identify manipulated videos in digital content.
+With the rise of AI-generated content, this tool helps ensure the authenticity of media and combat misinformation through advanced AI detection.

 ### Key Capabilities